 Second of all, you don’t have the time.
 Building a good trail takes more time than most of you have patience for.
 Way to many times I have seen or heard of someone start their dream track, only to have them realize how hard building trail is and quit after a day or two of half-assed shoveling.

 Lastly: Going rouge on public land flies in the face of the efforts by all the advocacy groups working with land managers over the years.
-Mountain biking has a very tenuous place in the user group battle, and a ranger who finds illegal trails built by mountain bikers isn’t going to be very sympathetic to the th1association advocating for mountain bikers.
+Mountain biking has a very tenuous place in the user group battle, and a ranger who finds illegal trails built by mountain bikers isn’t going to be very sympathetic to the association advocating for mountain bikers.

 My suggestion: join you local trail association, spend some time along side the master builders in your area, an apprenticeship of sorts.
 Learn good, sustainable trail building technique.
 Contribute your newfound shovel skills to working on legal trails.
 Go to some meetings about land use, and learn why land managers have such a hard time with user built, renegade trails.
 Learn who gets the responsibility of policing and tearing out user built trails.
 Hint, it’s usually your local trail advocacy group, and they’ll be pissed at you for giving them extra work.